fstromback/mymake/README.md

   with `value`, the second form prepends `value` to `variable` using the system's separator (`:` on unix and `;` on windows), the third form appends `value` to `variable`.
 The second and third forms are convenient when working with `PATH` for example.
 - `explicitTargets`: In projects: ignore any potential targets that do not have their own `.mymake`-file.
+- `parallel`: In projects, this indicates if projects that have all dependencies satisfied may be built in parallel.
+The default value is `yes`, so projects not tolerating parallel builds may set it to `no`.
+  In targets, this indicates if files in targets may be built in parallel.
+If so, all input files, except precompiled headers, are built in parallel using up to `maxThreads` threads globally.
+If specific targets do not tolerate this, set `parallel` to
+  `no`, and mymake will build those targets in serial.
+- `maxThreads`: Limits the global number of threads (actually processes) used to build the project/target globally.

 ## Variables in strings